 Example 4: Comparing Amounts by Representing Them as Integers

-Last week, Matthew deposited $385 in his bank account, spent $95 on lunch, and loaned $70 to a friend.
+Last week, Sameh deposited $385 in his bank account, spent $95 on lunch, and loaned $70 to a friend.
 Express each transaction as an integer and then arrange them in ascending order.

 First, we need to represent each situation with an integer.
 Remember that positive integers represent gains, or deposits, and negative integers represent losses, or withdrawals.